syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 {% endtabs %}

 ![Show date picker](images/date-navigation/show_date_picker.png)

+## Show today button
+You can enable the today button by using the [showTodayButton] property in the calendar, which displays the today button in the header view.
+It allows you to quickly navigate from the current view to the today view.

+{% tabs %}
+{% highlight dart hl_lines="5" %}

+@override
+Widget build(BuildContext context) {
+  return SfCalendar(
+      view: CalendarView.month,
+	  showTodayButton: true,
+    );
+}

+{% endhighlight %}
+{% endtabs %}

 ## Allow view navigation
 You can quickly navigate to the day view by a tap on the month cell and view header of the calendar views by using the [allowViewNavigation](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/allowViewNavigation.html) property of the calendar.